GabyGold67/ButtonToSwitch_ESP32/README.md

 # **Buttons to Switches Library** (ButtonToSwitch_ESP32)
+## **The driving concept is pretty simple: stop checking an input pin voltage, start asking if your switch is On or Off.**

-This library is an evolutionary refactoring based on my own, now discontinued, **mpbToSwitch** library.
+This library is an evolutionary refactoring of my own -now archived- **mpbToSwitch** library.

 ## An ESP32-RTOS Arduino library that builds switch mechanisms replacements out of simple push buttons.
 By using just a push button (a.k.a. momentary switches or momentary buttons, _**MPB**_ for short from here on) the classes implemented in this library will manage, calculate and update different parameters to **generate the behavior of standard electromechanical switches**.
 Those parameters include presses, releases, timings, counters or secondary input readings as needed.